Mastercard/flow/assert/assert-core/README.md

 ## Report generation

-The results of flow execution can be (depending on how the Flocessor is configured) collated into a human-readable report that details observed system behaviour and the results of comparing that against the system model.
+The results of flow execution can be (depending on how the `Flocessor` is configured) collated into a human-readable report that details observed system behaviour and the results of comparing that against the system model.
-The location of the report can be controlled with the `mctf.dir` and `mctf.report.name` system properties.
+The location of the report can be controlled with the `mctf.dir` and `mctf.report.dir` system properties.

 ## Report replay